AaltoSciComp/python-for-scicomp/content/xarray.rst

 OK, we got a value, but how do we know whether this value corresponds to the correct height, latitude and longitude?
 Are we sure that latitude was the second dimension in the dataset?
 Was it the second or third index that corresponds to the correct position?
 In pure NumPy, we are mostly left in the dark and need to manually keep track of these things.

 Unfortunately, Pandas isn't of much help either since it is not designed for data with more than 2 dimensions.
-Fortunately, some clever climate scientists have come up with a solution to this problem and created Xarray.
+Fortunately, `some clever climate scientists <https://github.com/pydata/xarray/graphs/contributors>`_ have come up with a solution to this problem and created Xarray.

 What is Xarray?
 ----------------

 Xarray is a powerful Python library that introduces labelled multidimensional arrays.
-We will first download an dataset similar to the example above to illustrate the advantages of Xarray.
+We will first download a dataset similar to the example above to illustrate the advantages of Xarray.
 We will cover how to transform your own data into an Xarray Dataset later in this lecture.

 Let us open a python shell and download a public dataset: ::

         >>> from pythia_datasets import DATASETS
-        >>> filepath = DATASETS.fetch('CESM2_sst_data.nc')
+        >>> filepath = DATASETS.fetch('NARR_19930313_0000.nc')

 We can now import xarray and open the dataset.
 Le'ts take a look at what it contains: ::